Staying Connected: LI & Leave for Dads

 Papa Smurf at Work

 My dear friend from college recently became a first time father!
-He was actually indirectly instrumental in getting me eventually started as a resume writer, because being a good writer himself he would help me early on hone my own resumes with great tips on succinct copy.
+He was actually indirectly instrumental in getting me eventually started as a resume writer, because being a good writer himself he would help me, very early on in my previous career as a social worker, to hone my own resumes with great tips on succinct copy.

 He also loves the Beatles.
 While I was waiting on baited breath for the official announcement, I turned on my Beatles Pandora radio station in his honor.
 The first song played was, “Here Comes the Sun”, and I instantly knew Max, my friend’s SON, had arrived!
 I got the text confirming this 5 minutes later.